ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ```

 These state variables are necessary to implement the protocol fee (see [the whitepaper](https://uniswap.org/whitepaper.pdf), p.
 5).
-The `feeTo` address accumulates the ERC-20 tokens of the protocol fee, and `feeToSetter` is the address allowed to change `feeTo` to
+The `feeTo` address accumulates the liquidity tokens for the protocol fee, and `feeToSetter` is the address allowed to change `feeTo` to
 a different address.